technofocus-pte/secprodfndtndepth/Labs/Lab 08/Lab 8 - Endpoint Security and Attack Detection using Defender for Endpoint.md

 In this lab, you've installed and configured Git on testvm1.
 You've simulated a ransomware attack using RanSim.
-Then, you've executed malicious documents and scripts.
+Then, you've executed malicious documents.
 Finally, you've checked the protection actions and recommendations from Windows Security, examining details of quarantined and blocked threats.
 All these activities will create a multi-stage incident in Microsoft Defender portal.